-A. We have assessed the seating capacity and space available and worked out the best way to seat everyone to maintain 2 metre distancing.
+A. We have assessed the safe seating capacity and space available and worked out the best way to seat everyone to maintain 2 metre distancing.
 Familiar faces will be on hand to welcome you and show you where to sit.
-Where possible, worship should be from the central pews – these have been marked to show where you can sit.
+Where possible, worship should be from the central pews – these have been marked with a splendid golden circle (thank you Caroline Pitt) to show where you can sit.
 The church will be carefully sanitised before and after service.

 Q. Must I wear a mask?

 A.It is now mandatory for visitors to churches to wear face coverings.
 The advice is that they should be worn by all those attending a place of worship, including ministers, worshippers, staff, volunteers, contractors and visitors, where there may be other people present; remembering that they are mainly intended to protect other people, not the wearer, from coronavirus Covid-19 and that they are not a replacement for physical distancing and regular hand washing or sanitising.

 Please remember also that some of our friends may be exempt from wearing a mask for medical or other reasons

 If you forget your face covering, there will initially be a supply available in the entrance to the church so that you can join us safely.
 Please take your used mask home with you and remember to bring your own next time.

 A. Families from the same household or bubble can all sit together in a pew.
 The ushers will help to maintain safe distancing and advise you where to sit.

 A. As normal, services will vary but where communion is offered this will be bread only and will be carefully controlled to minimised transmission risks according to government and church guidelines.

 Q. Will the hymn books be sanitised?